Young Women's Camp

 Q: What are sleeping accommodations like at Camp Long?

-A: The girls will sleep in large air-conditioned cabins grouped by grade.
+A: The girls will sleep in large air-conditioned cabins grouped by ward.
 The cabins have bunkbed cots with thin mattresses.
 We suggest bringing a twin-size sheet to cover the mattress and a blanket or sleeping bag.

 Q: What are spirit days?
 How does my YW need to prepare for those?